leachandrew/NIR/alberta.md

 </a>

-And, oil and gas, so important to Alberta's economy:
+And, oil and gas, which is so important to Alberta's economy:

 <a href="images/nir_AB_oil_proj.png" target="_blank">
   <img border="0" align="center"  src="images/nir_AB_oil_gas.png"/>